dancerphil/axios-interface/README.md

     onReject?: OnReject;
     interpolate?: RegExp; // Default as /{(\w+)}/g
     encodePathVariable?: boolean; // Parse variable like `a/b` into `a%2fb`.
-Default as false enableUrlTemplateHeaders?: boolean; // Inject `urlTemplate` into headers['x-url-template'].
 Default as false transformDeleteParamsIntoBody?: boolean; // Change the way to treat with `params` when `DELETE`.
 Default as false.
     /**
      * Some axios options such as headers.